TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/intelsat-rolls-out-network-service-that-integrates-starlink-and-geostationary-satellites/" >🔗</a> **[SpaceNews]** Intelsat rolls out network service that integrates Starlink and geostationary satellites
 - <a href="https://www.nasaspaceflight.com/2022/03/roman-space-telescope/" >🔗</a> **[NASA Spaceflight]** Roman Space Telescope to search for other Earths by surveying space dust
 - <a href="https://spacenews.com/faa-again-delays-completion-of-starship-environmental-review/" >🔗</a> **[SpaceNews]** FAA again delays completion of Starship environmental review
+- <a href="https://spacenews.com/terran-orbital-merger-completed/" >🔗</a> **[SpaceNews]** Terran Orbital stock cleared for trading on NYSE
 - <a href="https://spacenews.com/additional-funding-unlikely-to-accelerate-commercial-space-station-projects/" >🔗</a> **[SpaceNews]** Additional funding unlikely to accelerate commercial space station projects
-- <a href="https://spacenews.com/terran-orbital-merger-completed/" >🔗</a> **[SpaceNews]** Terran Orbital stock cleared for trading on NYSE
-- <a href="https://spacenews.com/space-force-using-spire-data-to-detect-satellite-jamming/" >🔗</a> **[SpaceNews]** Space Force using Spire data to detect satellite jamming

 ### Launch-related News 🚀